GREENLOG

 This Horizon Europe project GREENLOG aims to make the urban logistics ecosystem sustainable, taking into account economic, ecological and social aspects.
 Various ideas are being combined and tested in this process.
 Some of these ideas are: cargo bikes, parcel deliveries combined with public transport and autonomous vehicles.

-This project is taking place in 5 cities or regions: Athens, Barcelona, Flanders, Oxfordshire and Ispra.
-Furthermore, in this project it is important to see if the solutions tested will work in other cities and this is being tested by collaborating with 3 other cities: Arad (Romania), Helsinborg (Sweden) and Valga (Estonia).
+This project will be implemented in 5 cities or regions: Athens, Barcelona, Flanders, Oxfordshire, and Ispra.
+It is crucial to evaluate whether the proposed solutions will work effectively in other cities.
+Therefore, the project will be trialed in collaboration with 3 different cities: Arad (Romania), Helsingborg (Sweden), and Valga (Estonia).

-The project also aims to involve all interested players of urban logistics (consumers, city government, transporters…) in each city within the pilot projects.
-In this way, there can be an exchange of ideas and cooperation between the public and private sectors.
+Moreover, the project aims to engage all stakeholders in urban logistics (consumers, city government, transporters, etc.) in each participating city.
+This will facilitate the exchange of ideas and cooperation between the public and private sectors.

 The Flemish Living Lab